Niteshns/pygame/README.md

 <State the coverage improvement with a number and elaborate on why the coverage is improved>
+The tests show some overhead tests.
+In our case, we will skip the package tests and will only look at the surfarray_tags.py.
 The coverage was previously 58%.
 The enhanced test has a coverage of 83%.
 The coverage is improved because I added two advanced tests to test whether or not the imported libraries worked.
 These newly added tests did not branch out much.
 There is only a small branch in the second test for the exception handling.
 This improved the branch coverage significantly.